 in the connection panel to compare data consistency or test replica lag scenarios.

-the private IP of your AlloyDB primary instance or the address exposed by the AlloyDB Auth Proxy.
+alloydb-instance is the private IP of your AlloyDB primary instance or the address

-password, or use IAM database authentication with a Cloud SQL Auth Proxy token.
-For high-availability
+database authentication using a Cloud SQL Auth Proxy token).